AetherCollective/AltLauncher/README.md

 Before you do all the hard work yourself, see if there's an AltLauncher.ini for your game in the [Templates](https://github.com/aethercollective/altlauncher-templates) area.

+AltLauncher will ask you if you want to download a template if you did not complete this step.
+If your game is not found, let us know [HERE](https://github.com/AetherCollective/AltLauncher-Templates/issues/new?template=game-request.md)

 #### 3. Set up your Environment Paths

   - It is recommended to set the environment flag `AltLauncher_Path` to point to where you want your save files to be stored.